streetwriters/notesnook/docs/help/contents/create-a-note-in-notesnook.md

 ::::tabs key:platform
 == Desktop/Web
-1. Click on the `+` button on top right corner or click anywhere inside the editor to focus it.
+1. Click the `+` button on top right corner or click anywhere inside the editor to focus it.
 2. Start typing in the editor and a new note will be automatically created.
 3. As you type, your note is saved automatically whenever you stop for a few seconds.